zabi-salehi/big_data/README.md

 The repository contains the following directories:

 **📂data**
-➡ containing the dataset and a jupyter notebook to preprocess and convert the data into ddl statements, saving the results into `ddl.txt`
+➡ containing the dataset and a jupyter notebook to preprocess and convert the data into ddl statements, saving the results into `mariadb-dump.sql`

 **📂k8s**
 ➡ .yaml-files used to define the deployment